19hours/sg-statutes/Acts/Securities and Futures Act.md

 but does not include such person or class of persons as may be prescribed; or

-(b) for the purposes of Part III, a person on whose behalf a member of a designated clearing house carries on any activity regulated under this Act, but does not include —
+(b) for the purposes of Part III and the definition of “user”, a person on whose behalf a member of an approved exchange or a designated clearing house, as the case may be, carries on any activity regulated under this Act, but does not include —

 (i) the member, with respect to dealings for the member’s own account;

 (ii) any officer, director, employee or representative of the member; or

 (iii) a related corporation of the member, with respect to accepted instructions to deal for an account belonging to, and maintained wholly for the benefit of, that related corporation;

+[2/2009 wef 29/03/2010]

 “dealing in securities” has the meaning given to it in the Second Schedule;